Chartronges

 Chartronges ([ʃaʁtʁɔ̃ʒ]) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.

 History

-In the 12th century, under the name of Chaterongue, the town's church, dedicated to Saint-Pierre-aux-Liens, depended on several others at the abbey of Solesmes from the 11th century.
+The town was first recorded in the 12th century, under the name of Chartronge.
+At this time, the church dedicated to Saint-Pierre-aux-Liens, was a dependency of the abbey at Solesmes.
 There was a statue of Saint Barbara in polychrome wood.
-In 1789, Chartronges was part of the election of Coulommiers and the generality of Paris.
-Meaux Customs governed it.
+In 1789, Chartronges was part of the election of Coulommiers and the generality of Paris; it was governed by Meaux Customs.

 Demographics

 The inhabitants are called Chartrongeais.
-Its demographics have been documented via the population censuses performed by the municipality since 1793.
-By 2006, the population numbers of municipalities were published annually by Insee.
-In the previous census of 2018, the town had 295 inhabitants.
+Demographics of the town have been documented via the population censuses performed by the municipality since 1793, published annually by Insee since 2006.
+In the census of 2018, the town had 295 inhabitants.